ronelgazar/TouchTunes/README.md

 Touch Tunes includes a variety of features that are designed to appeal to blind and low functioning autistic children.
 These features include:

 - A simple and intuitive interface that is easy to use for children of all abilities
-- A variety of musical instruments that children can play using simple gestures
-- A variety of songs that children can listen to and sing along to
+- A variety of songs that children can listen to and play along.
-- A variety of interactive games that help children learn about music and explore their creativity
+- A variety of modes to customize the experience.

 **Benefits**

 Touch Tunes can provide a number of benefits for blind and low functioning autistic children.
 These benefits include:

-- Helping children to learn about music and explore their creativity
+- Helping children to listen and play with music and make music interactive
 - Helping children to develop their fine motor skills
-- Helping children to improve their communication skills
 - Providing children with a fun and engaging way to interact with technology

-**Usage**

-To use Touch Tunes, children simply need to tap on the screen to play the different instruments and songs.
-The app also includes a variety of interactive games that children can play by tapping on the screen or swiping their fingers.

 **Conclusion**